playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## Java `Http` changes

 Multiple changes were made to `Http.Context`.
+The idea is to move more and more away from `Http.Context` which has needs a Thread Local and it is hard to test and to misuse.

 ### `Http.Context` Request tags removed from `args`